Lindt8/PHITS-Tools/paper.md

-Within PHITS are "tallies" which filter and score various physical quantities such as the number of particles passing through a region in space or crossing a surface, the frequency and products of nuclear interactions of various types, deposition of energy/dose, timing of interactions, radiation damage (in DPA), and more.
+Within PHITS are "tallies" which filter and score various physical quantities such as the number of particles passing through a region in space or crossing a surface, the frequency and products of nuclear interactions of various types, deposition of energy/dose, timing of interactions, radiation damage (in displacement per atom, DPA), and more.
 Users provide the desired binning for the tally histograms to be created (such as specifying a range of energies of interest and how many bins the tally should have within that energy range), and the code will simulate the histories, or "lives", of many particles, outputting the aggregate distributions for the